Estate Planning Basics

 Throughout my years working as an estate planning attorney, I've compiled a checklist of common sense tips and tricks that everyone can benefit from when it comes to planning their estate.
 Here you will find a list of things that everyone shouldn't do when it comes to their estate plan.

 What Are the Top 6 Estate Planning Myths?

-Throughout my years of practice as an estate planning attorney, I've run across many misconceptions about wills, trusts, probate and estate taxes.
+During my years of practice as an estate planning attorney, I came across many misconceptions about wills, trusts, probate and estate taxes.
 Read on to find out what I consider to be the top six estate planning myths.